This post contains affiliate links. We may earn a commission if you purchase through our links, at no extra cost to you.

 1. CalDigit TS4 — Editor’s Pick

-The vertical form factor keeps the dock’s footprint compact.
+The vertical form factor keeps the dock’s footprint compact on the desk surface.
 The 98W power delivery handles the MacBook Pro 14” and 16” at normal working loads without issue.

 Where the TS4 stands apart from other docks is the downstream Thunderbolt 4 port count.
-Three downstream TBT4 ports mean you can connect an external GPU, a Thunderbolt storage array, and another dock or display hub simultaneously — coverage that only matters for power users but provides future-proofing for anyone who might expand their setup.
+Three downstream TBT4 ports mean you can connect an external GPU, a Thunderbolt storage array, and another dock or display hub simultaneously — coverage that only matters for power users but provides genuine future-proofing.

 For remote workers who want a single authoritative hub for everything on their desk, the TS4 is the benchmark.
-It costs more than the alternatives, but the port count and bandwidth justify it for anyone running a complex desk setup.
+At $379, it costs more than the alternatives, but the port count and bandwidth justify it for anyone running a complex multi-peripheral setup.

 2. Anker 777 Thunderbolt 4 Dock — Best Value

 The Anker 777 hits the intersection of Thunderbolt 4 certification and reasonable pricing.
-At $249, it costs $110 less than the CalDigit TS4 while covering the core use case: single-cable laptop connection, dual 4K monitor output, 90W laptop charging, ethernet, and a full complement of USB ports.
+At $249, it costs about $130 less than the CalDigit TS4 while covering the core use case: single-cable laptop connection, dual 4K monitor output, 90W laptop charging, ethernet, and a full complement of USB ports.

 Anker’s build quality here is premium — aluminum construction, solid cable connections, and no perceptible coil whine or heat issues in extended use.
 The dock sits flat on a desk or can be positioned vertically.